Penny 1907 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1907 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 63590 sold at the Heritage Auctions auction for USD 336.
-Bidding took place January 19, 2022.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 39216 sold at the Heritage Auctions auction for USD 408.
+Bidding took place July 29, 2018.

 Сondition